 As a student at the University of Wisconsin-Stevens Point at Marshfield, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
 The rules, regulations and policies you will find in this booklet are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
 Here you will find information about federal and state laws, UW System and UW Colleges regulations, policies and procedures that pertain to you and your life on campus.

 Voting is both a right and a responsibility for an engaged citizen.
 UW-Marshfield/Wood County encourages everyone to exercise the right to vote.

 A photo ID will be required at the polls for upcoming elections.
 Most UW-Marshfield/Wood County students will still be able to use a Wisconsin driver’s license or State of Wisconsin ID, which already meet voter ID requirements.

-Free Voter ID cards can be obtained by UW-Marshfield/Wood County students at the Student Affairs/Solution Center office.
+Free Voter ID cards can be obtained by UW-Marshfield/Wood County students at the Solution Center.

 For complete information on voting as a student please check out the University of Wisconsin System Voting Guide.